-A member whose total contributions in a year exceed the contribution caps may be liable for additional tax on the excess contributions.
+A member whose total contributions exceed the contribution caps in a year may be liable for additional tax on the excess contributions.
+Contribution caps are indexed annually.

-There are minimum standards for accepting contributions into your self-managed super fund (SMSF) and the trust deed of your fund may have more rules.
+There are minimum standards for accepting contributions into your SMSF and the trust deed of your fund may have more rules.

-For more information see acceptance of member contributions and work test.
+See more about what is included in member contributions and meeting the work test.